 How will the base rate increase affect your landlords?

-How will the increase affect mortgage payments?
+How will the increase affect landlords on a fixed-rate mortgage?

 Buy-to-let investors on fixed-rate mortgages normally have a two or five-year agreement.
 That means that, until their agreement ends, they're safe from any price increases.

-Any landlords currently on a tracker or variable mortgage will be affected more quickly as they are directly affected by any changes to the base rate.
 Approximately 1.1 million people in the UK are either on a base-rate tracker or discounted-rate deal.
 Around 1.1 million more are on the standard variable rate (SVR) of their provider.

 What types of mortgages are landlords now choosing?